gatsbyjs/gatsby/docs/docs/conceptual/image-plugin-architecture.md

 ### Anatomy of the component

 The `GatsbyImage` component wraps several other components, which are all exported by the plugin.
 It was originally designed to allow users to compose their own custom image components, but we have not documented this, so it should currently be considered unsupported.
-It is something that could be looked-at in future, but until that point `GatsbyImage` and `StaticImage` should be considered the only public components.
+It is something that could be looked at in the future, but until that point `GatsbyImage` and `StaticImage` should be considered the only public components.

 #### Lazy hydration